 TRANSFER TO RESERVE

-The Company does not proposes to make any transfer to reserves.
+The Company does not propose to transfer any portion of profits to Reserves.

-The paid up equity share capital as on March 31 2017 was Rs2494.60 lakhs.
+The paid up equity share capital as on March 31 2018 was '2494.60 lakhs.
 During theyear under review the Company has not issued shares with differential voting rights norgranted stock options nor sweat equity.
 As on March 31 2018 following ExecutiveNon-Executive and Independent Directors of the Company holds equity shares in the Companyas per details given below:

-As on March 312018 the Company has 16300 unclaimed equity shares of Rs10/- eachbelonging to 239 investors further the Company is holding these shares in a Demat"Unclaimed Suspense Account" with Stock Holding Corporation of India Ltd.on behalf of the shareholders of these shares.
+As on March 312018 the Company has 16300 unclaimed equity shares of '10/- eachbelonging to 59 investors further the Company is holding the aforesaid shares in a Demat"Unclaimed Suspense Account" opened with Stock Holding Corporation of India Ltd.on behalf of the shareholders.

 The Company has not accepted deposits covered under Chapter V of the Companies Act2013 and accordingly the disclosure requirements stipulated under the said Chapter arenot applicable.

-Particulars of Loans Guarantees given and Investments made during the year as requiredunder section 186 of the Companies Act 2013 and Schedule V of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) regulations 2015 areprovided in Notes 39 of the Standalone Financial Statements.
+Particulars of Loans Guarantees given and Investments made during the year as requiredunder section 186 of the Companies Act 2013 and Schedule V of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) regulations 2015 havebeen disclosed in the financial statements.